TNM staging system

-The TNM Classification of Malignant Tumors (TNM) is a globally recognised standard for classifying the extent of spread of cancer.
-It is a classification system of the anatomical extent of tumor cancers.
-It has gained wide international acceptance for many solid tumor cancers, but is not applicable to leukaemia and tumors of the central nervous system.
+The TNM Classification of Malignant Tumors (TNM) is a globally recognised standard for classifying the anatomical extent of the spread of malignant tumours (cancer).
+It has gained wide international acceptance for many solid tumor cancers, but is not applicable to leukaemia or tumors of the central nervous system.
 Most common tumors have their own TNM classification.
-Sometimes also described as the AJCC system.
+The TNM staging system is sometimes referred to as the AJCC/UICC staging system or the UICC/AJCC staging system.
+Several revisions have been published, the latest being the eighth edition in 2017.

 TNM was developed and is maintained by the Union for International Cancer Control (UICC).
 It is also used by the American Joint Committee on Cancer (AJCC) and the International Federation of Gynecology and Obstetrics (FIGO).
 In 1987, the UICC and AJCC staging systems were unified into the single TNM staging system.
 TNM is a notation system that describes the stage of a cancer, which originates from a solid tumor, using alphanumeric codes: